ErikRZH/Sobol_Sensitivity/README.md

 # Sobol_Sensitivity

-Tools to Perform Sobol Sensitivity Analysis on Mathematical Model using a Gaussian Process Emulator.
+Tools to Perform Sobol Sensitivity Analysis on a Mathematical Model using a Gaussian Process Emulator.

 ## Description